Department of Veterans Affairs (VA) Mortgage

 - MultiLender Swap

-- Postsettlement delivery fees may apply based on the individual characteristics of the mortgage.
+- Postsettlement credit fees in price may apply based on the individual characteristics of the mortgage.
 See Guide Exhibit 19 for details on applicable fees.

 |Special Delivery Requirements